vmpuentes/Portfolio-Landing-Page-sept-17/README.md

 ## Description

-_{This Page is where I would like people to land on my Github account so that may have a glimpse of what coding projects I have worked on.}_
+This Page is where I would like people to land on my Github account so that may have a glimpse of what coding projects I have worked on.

 ## Setup/Installation Requirements